Consequences of Bruxism and its Causes

-Avoid eating dry fruit as since they are hard, they could worsen mandible pain.
+Avoid eating dry fruit as they are usually quite hard.
+These could worsen mandible pain.

 - Drink a glass of warm milk before going to bed.

-- Learn to take things more calmly, and with a positive mindset.
+- Learn to take things more calmly and with a positive attitude.

 - Perform relaxing exercises with smooth and deep breathing before going to bed, and in any situation that causes stress or anxiety.